Abdel Kader Coulibaly

-Abdel Kader Coulibaly (ឃូលីបាលី អាបឌែល; born 18 June 1993) is a professional footballer who plays as a forward or a winger for Angkor Tiger.
+Abdel Kader Coulibaly (ឃូលីបាលី អាបឌែល; born 18 June 1993) is a professional footballer who plays as a forward for Malaysia Super League club Melaka.
 Born in Ivory Coast, he represents Cambodia internationally.

 Club career

 In 2018, Coulibaly signed for Cambodian side Asia Euro United, before signing for Cambodian side Ministry of Interior FA in 2019.
-Ahead of the 2022 season, he signed for Cambodian side ISI Dangkor Senchey FC.
+Ahead of the 2022 season, he signed for Cambodian side ISI Dangkor Senchey.
 Cambodian newspaper wrote in 2025 that he "earned a name for himself in Cambodian football" while playing for the club.
 Subsequently, he signed for Cambodian side Angkor Tiger in 2025.

 International career

 Coulibaly is a Cambodia international and played for the Cambodia national football team at the 2024 ASEAN Championship.
 On 8 December 2024, he debuted and scored his first goal for the team during a 2–2 home draw with the Malaysia national football team in the 2024 ASEAN Championship.